mark-casey/KPM/README.md

 # Installation

- - Install an SSH server on the NOS then in an SSH terminal to it...
+ - Install an SSH server on the deployment host then in an SSH terminal to it...

  - Override any of the optional vars that you do not want to use defaults for

     ```
-    export NOS_MGMTNET_IP='10.101.10.15'
+    export DPLYR_MGMTNET_IP='10.101.10.15'
     export MAASVM_IPMINET_IP='10.100.10.16'
     export MAASVM_MGMTNET_IP='10.101.10.16'
     #export MAASVM_DEFAULTGW_IP='10.101.10.3'  # assumes the '.1' of the management IP if unset